 \qquad$M_\omega$= the means of $I_{guid}$ in filter window $\omega$

 \qquad$\Phi_\omega$= the variance of $I_{guid}$ in filter window $\omega$

 \qquad$\varepsilon$= regular term to adjust values of $a_{guid}$

-After detecting the boundary of pupils, we need to determine the location of the pupil center.
-According to equations of circle: $(x-a)^{2}+(y-b)^{2}=r^{2}$, Hough transform finds the circle(a,b,r) that covers most of the boundary point(x,y) in the binary image, then the pupil center coordinate is (a,b) \cite{ref16}.
-The Hough transform algorithm is shown below.
+After detecting the boundary of pupils, this study found the location of the pupil center.
+According to equation $(x-a)^{2}+(y-b)^{2}=r^{2}$, Hough Transform found the circle $(a,b,r)$ that covered most of the boundary point $(x,y)$ in the binary image.
+Then the pupil center coordinate was determined as $(a,b)$ \cite{ref29}.
+The Hough Transform algorithm is shown below.

-Through \textbf{Algorithm 1}, the pupil center’s location of two eyes is determined.
-Averaging two pupils’ center coordinate, we obtain the preprocessing gaze point, which is convenient for the following cooperative visual perception.
+Through \textbf{Algorithm 1}, the location of the pupil’s center was obtained.
+Taking the geometric center point of two pupils, the trajectory of gaze points could be simplified.